cooler333/Highway/README.md

-# Highway
+# Highway - create more product value in less time

-Highway is an implementation of Redux-like architecture pattern using Swift.
+Highway is an Redux-like architecture pattern implementation with Swift.

 ## Features